fiberlab208/MTL-sDAS.PyTorch/README.md

 ```

 ## Test
-Please execute `test.py` for model test with the test set, using the command
+Please execute `test.py` for model test with the test set, using the command:
 ```
 python train.py
 --model                      default='MTL'                            The used model type: MTL, single_event, single_distance, multi_classifier